256274/StepIn_Miniproject/README.md

 As we are planning to design a simple game with a very basic user interface (UI), the cost required is zero if a computer available.

 ## Defining Our System
+The game can be generalized to an m,n,k-game in which two players alternate placing stones of their own color on an m×n board, with the goal of getting k of their own color in a row.

+Once the game is opened it first shows the board, game instructions and a demo how to play.

+## SWOT Analysis